[Faculty Handbook Category #1]

 Inquiries and investigations will be conducted in a manner aimed at ensuring due process to the respondent(s) in the inquiry or investigation to the extent possible without compromising public health and safety, the promotion of integrity of research, and the conservation of public funds.

-Institutional employees accused of research misconduct may consult with legal counsel or a non-lawyer personal adviser (who is not a principal or witness in the case) to seek advice and may bring the counsel or personal adviser to interviews to serve in an advisory capacity to the respondent.
-The College reserves the right to exclude any counsel or adviser who is engaging in conduct the College deems as interfering with the inquiry or investigation.
+Institutional employees accused of research misconduct may consult with legal counsel or a non-lawyer personal advisor (who is not a principal or witness in the case) to seek advice and may bring the counsel or personal advisor to interviews to serve in an advisory capacity to the respondent.
+The College reserves the right to exclude any counsel or advisor who is engaging in conduct the College deems as interfering with the inquiry or investigation.

 D. Confidentiality